Gavart

 Gavart (گورت) (Note: Also known as Qasr Gāvart and Qaşr-e Gavart) is a neighborhood in the city of Isfahan in the Central District of Isfahan County, Isfahan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Gavart's population was 4,612 in 1,181 households, when it was a village in, and the capital of, Qahab-e Jonubi Rural District.
 The following census in 2011 counted 4,810 people in 1,317 households.
-The village has been absorbed by the city of Isfahan.
+After the census, the village was annexed by the city of Isfahan.